 Make a List

-The first thing you should do to will help you stay organized.
-Make a list.
+The first thing you should do is make a list–it will help you stay organized.

 The list will be made up of ingredients and tools you will need to make your meal.
 Check the list against what you already have in your kitchen.